Operation PAR Inc Medication Assisted Patient Services

 Operation PAR Inc Medication Assisted Patient Services - Clearwater, FL

 Operation Par Inc Medication Assisted Patient Services is an addiction treatment facility situated at 6150 150th Avenue North, Suite Maps in the 33760 zip code in Clearwater, FL.
-It specializes in Buprenorphine treatment.
-Operation Par Inc Medication Assisted Patient Services provides buprenorphine detoxification, buprenorphine maintenance and methadone detoxification.
-Some of the treatment approaches used by Operation Par Inc Medication Assisted Patient Services include matrix Model, trauma counseling and substance use counseling approach.
+It specializes in Methadone treatment.
+Operation Par Inc Medication Assisted Patient Services provides methadone maintenance, buprenorphine detoxification and relapse prevention from naltrexone.
+Some of the treatment approaches used by Operation Par Inc Medication Assisted Patient Services include relapse prevention, motivational incentives and substance use counseling approach.
 Operation Par Inc Medication Assisted Patient Services also specializes in detox services and offers Opioid Detox.
-Operation Par Inc Medication Assisted Patient Services provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient detoxification.
+Operation Par Inc Medication Assisted Patient Services provides outpatient detoxification, regular outpatient treatment and outpatient treatment.
 It also provides substance use treatment and detoxification.

 Address: 6150 150th Avenue North, Suite MAPS, Clearwater, FL 33760